smpsoftware/twinkl/DECISIONS.md

 2. Clarifying any unknowns (for example, does the search functionality need to hook up to the API?
 In this example, I would expect that it wouldn't and a simple table search function would be suitable and much more performant / cost effective)
 3. What should the component look like?
 Are there designs?

-### Notes

-.env file would be included in the .gitignore
-Styling would likely be done as part of each ticket but I have opted to build the functionality before focusing on styling due to time constraints.

 ### What next?

 I would spend some time creating a design for the table including a loading state and an error state.
 I'd also include designs for the remove button states including a loading state and a message to indicate a post was successfully deleted.